holder66/VHamNN/noisy_data.md

 are 12534 data points, of which one is the class attribute.
 Can this mass of data be used to predict whether a person has a tumor or is normal?

-To try the example on your own installation, start by compiling an optimized version, `v -prod -gc boehm .`
+To try the example on your own installation, start by compiling an optimized version, `v -prod .`

 Note: processing times are on a 2019 Macbook Pro.